tommichael88/booktomnyc/ServiceAgreement.md

 ---

 ## 1. Introduction
 By accessing and using the services provided by the Service Provider either through directly contacting Service Provider or by scheduling service through [BookTOM.NYC ](https://booktom.nyc)or [Setmore Appointments]](https://booktom.setmore.com), the Client agrees to the terms and conditions outlined in this Agreement.
 The Client acknowledges that they have full and comprehensive insurance coverage, which extends to anyone impacted by the service they are requesting.
-The Service Provider operates under the assumption that the Client is fully insured and will not accept responsibility for any work where this is not the case as permitted by law. **The Service Agreement is not valid for services booked through third party referal platforms (sometimes known as "match maker" services) of which both Client and Service Provider are bound by the third party referal platform's terms of service.**
+The Service Provider operates under the assumption that the Client is fully insured and will not accept responsibility for any work where this is not the case as permitted by law. **The Service Agreement is not valid for services booked through third party referal platforms (sometimes known as "match maker" services) of which both Client and Service Provider are bound by the third party referal platform's terms of service .**
 ## 2. Definitions
 - **Service Provider**: Refers to Tom Kongerslev or alias Thomas Kongerslev, offering handyman and tech services.
 - **Client**: Refers to the individual (or individuals) utilizing and/or requesting services performed by the Service Provider.